translations-com/OneLink-API/OneLink_API.md

      - **text/json** or **application/json**: The JSON data will be filtered through our custom JSON parser logic.

-     - **text/segment**: This refers to a single segment of text that will not be parsed with rules, it will only be translated.
+     - **text/segment**: This data will be parsed into segments and translated.

     **NOTE:** Specifying any foreign mimetype not listed above will cause the OneLink API to respond with an HTTP-205 status and leave the original document untouched.
 The same thing will happen if the mimetype is not set.